India – Stok Kangri

 - Meals not indicated in itinerary

 - All tipping

 - Personal porters

-- Personal travel insurance (mandatory to cover trekking up to 6500m)
+- Personal travel insurance (mandatory to cover agent insolvency and trekking up to 6500m)

 - Personal expenses like shopping, laundry etc

 - Personal travel & trekking gear

 - Compensation for damaged or lost of personal items (eg: climbing/trekking gear and equipment, cameras and any valuable items etc)

 - Any expenses including accommodation, meals & transfer outside the stipulated trek/climb itinerary – i.e. any person leaving the group for personal travel, illness/injury or any form of extension of stay

 Support from Ace Adventure Expeditions